TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 Vanilla patrol commands for your combat ships are quite lacking, to the point they're nearly useless.
 This mod adds a new set of highly customizable commands that allow patrolling ships actually respond to distress signals set by your and friendly ships.
 Definitely must-have if you want to own sectors and have some enemies in-game.

 The mod was originaly created by Shibdib, but it was later picked up by I.C.E.

+{{<admonition bug "Bug Reports">}}
+According to comments on Reddit and Steam, this mod is currently not working in 7.0, but I had no chance to test it myself yet.

+I am keeping it in the list for now as I.C.E. said he'll update the mod soon.
+{{</admonition>}}

 Author: I.C.E.
 Links: [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2463118472) | [Nexus](https://www.nexusmods.com/x4foundations/mods/703)